TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 * :ref:`Static Routes<sitehandling-staticRoutes>`: Add static routes to a site (For example for robots.txt on a per site base)
 * Routing Configuration: How shall routing behave for this site

+When creating a new page on root level via TYPO3 Backend, a very basic site configuration is generated on the fly.
+It prevents immediate errors due to missing configuration and can also serve as a starting point for all further actions.

 Most parts of the site configuration can be edited via the graphical interface in the backend module "Site".

 .. figure:: ../../Images/SiteHandlingSiteModule.png